groupdocs-redaction/GroupDocs.Redaction-Docs/net/developer-guide/basic-usage/image-redactions.md

 url: redaction/net/image-redactions
 title: Image redactions
 weight: 9
-description: Redact data of sensitive nature from images of various formats like JPG, PNG, TIFF and others.
+description: This article shows that how to redact data of sensitive nature from images of various formats like JPG, PNG, TIFF and others.
 keywords: redact data,JPG, PNG, TIFF
 productName: GroupDocs.Redaction for .NET
 hideChildren: False